 The Journey of the Musikforum Bochum

-For more than a century, the Bochum Symphony Orchestra has yearned for a home to call its own.
-The Orchestra rehearses in an industrial building outside the center of the city with poor acoustics and insufficient space, and their concerts take place in multiple locations in Bochum, including the Schauspielhaus (Theater) Bochum and the Audimax auditorium at the Ruhr University Bochum, neither of which is acoustically suitable for music performance.
+For more than a century, the Bochum Symphony Orchestra had yearned for a home to call its own.
+The Orchestra rehearsed in an industrial building outside the center of the city with poor acoustics and insufficient space, and their concerts took place in multiple locations in Bochum, including the Schauspielhaus (Theater) Bochum and the Audimax auditorium at the Ruhr University Bochum, neither of which was acoustically suitable for music performance.